core

 §Provenance

 Pointers are not simply an “integer” or “address”.
-For instance, it’s uncontroversial to say that a Use After Free is clearly Undefined Behaviour, even if you “get lucky” and the freed memory gets reallocated before your read/write (in fact this is the worst-case scenario, UAFs would be much less concerning if this didn’t happen!).
-To rationalize this claim, pointers need to somehow be more than just their addresses: they must have provenance.
+For instance, it’s uncontroversial to say that a Use After Free is clearly Undefined Behavior, even if you “get lucky” and the freed memory gets reallocated before your read/write (in fact this is the worst-case scenario, UAFs would be much less concerning if this didn’t happen!).
+As another example, consider that wrapping_offset is documented to “remember” the allocated object that the original pointer points to, even if it is offset far outside the memory range occupied by that allocated object.
+To rationalize claims like this, pointers need to somehow be more than just their addresses: they must have provenance.

 • The address it points to, which can be represented by a usize.